Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-7/_posts/2017-01-06-external-style-sheet.md

 }
 ```

-Note that when you save this in a separate page, it has to be called something like `mainstyle.css`.
-It always ends with a `.css` extension.
+Note that when you save this on a separate page, it must be called `mainstyle.css`  It always ends with a `.css` extension.

 Now, we can assign it to a page like this.